PacificBiosciences/ccs/doc/ConsensusCore2-DesignAndImplementation/index.rst

 consensus sequences with comparable "coverage" in multiple controlled experiments.
 Perhaps more troubling, it was observed that consensus accuracy "saturated", failing to increase beyond a certain number of passes.
+This is indicative of certain systematic effects at high pass numbers not being accounted for by the model.

-Experiments suggested that part of this problem was due to a failure to account for ZMW-specific variables in the Quiver model; "genomic" consensus was not subject to this problem because multiple molecules would counterbalance each other.
+Experiments suggested that part of this problem was due to a failure to account for ZMW-specific variables in the Quiver model; "genomic" consensus was not subject to this problem because multiple molecules would average out any ZMW-specific effects.
 Another defect of the Quiver model was that it was trained in a "discriminative" fashion, which we believe biased the model in a manner that prevented convergence to perfect accuracy as the number of CCS passes increased.
+Furthermore, discriminative models are harder to validate, since such models do not allow for directly simulating data from.

 In addition to the deficiencies in accuracy, the Quiver model also was burdensome from the a software engineering perspective.
 It was